Higher Yoneda product structures and Iwasawa algebras modulo $p$: Introduction

 where $\Mod(\Omega)$ denotes the category of pseudocompact left $\Omega$-modules.
 The series of equivalences of derived categories that we want to ``bring full circle'' is

 as seen in \cite[pg.\ 153]{sorensen2020}.

-Our main result is \begin{thm}[{Corollary \ref{cor: str transfer}}] The Iwasawa algebra $\Omega = k\lb G \rb$ can be reconstructed, up to isomorphism, from $(\Omega^!,m)$ as the classical hull of the dual bar construction of its opposite $A_\infty$-algebra.
+Our main result is \begin{thm}[{Corollary \ref{cor: str transfer}}] Assume that the $p$-adic Lie group $G$ is pro-$p$.
+The Iwasawa algebra $\Omega = k\lb G \rb$ can be reconstructed, up to isomorphism, from $(\Omega^!,m)$ as the classical hull of the dual bar construction of its opposite $A_\infty$-algebra.
 Moreover, a choice of homotopy retract between $\cH_G^\bullet$ and $\Omega^!$ naturally pins down an isomorphism from $\Omega$ to this hull. \end{thm}

+The notions of \emph{dual bar construction} and \emph{classical hull} are explained in \S\ref{subsec: bar} and \S\ref{subsec: classical hull}, respectively.
+In brief, the dual bar construction translates the information of $(\Omega^!, m)$ into a complete dg-algebra augmented over $k$, and its classical is the universal (classical) augmented $k$-algebra receiving a map of $k$-augmented dg-algebras from the dual bar construction.

+We remark that the assumption of the theorem is looser than that of \cite{sorensen2020}, which also assumes that $G$ is torsionfree.
+The torsionfree assumption is needed to make the derived categories manageable, but it is not needed for this reconstruction of $\Omega$.